volcengine/terraform-provider-volcengine/website/docs/r/veecp_cluster.html.markdown

 ## Attributes Reference
 In addition to all arguments above, the following attributes are exported:
 * `id` - ID of the resource.
-* `delete_protection_enabled` - Cluster deletion protection.
-Values: false: (default value) Deletion protection is off. true: Enable deletion protection.
-The cluster cannot be directly deleted.
-After creating a cluster, when calling Delete edge cluster, configure the Force parameter and choose to forcibly delete the cluster.

 ## Import